 - Continue along the track and follow the lake in either direction.
 Return via the same track to the car park area or follow the other track leading from where the track first meets the lake.
 It passes below the Birdsland Environmental Education Centre and Southern Dandenongs Community Nursery.

-The first sign we saw on the Birdsland Reserve walk was to ask people to report and sightings of Platypus in the area.
-Find more information ~ Belgrave Platypus on Facebook sightings can be reported by email too.
+The first sign we saw on the Birdsland Reserve walk was to ask people to report any sightings of Platypus in the area.
+Find more information ~ Belgrave Platypus on Facebook.

 “Stop 8” – Granite boulders beside the trail to sit and reflect a while perhaps…

 Pretty loop walk around the small lake.
-Loads of bird life, kids on scooters, prams and joggers.
+Plenty of bird life, kids on scooters, prams, and joggers.

 The return path passed by a gate that goes onto a small wetland area and up onto the road by the Environmental Centre, then back down to the car park.

 Other Trails go from Birdsland Reserve, walks can be extended all the way to Lysterfield Lake Park.
 We will keep that for another day!